wschreyer/PENTrack/README.md

 PENTrack will warn you of potential issues in triangle meshes (holes, self-intersections).
 If you get such warnings, check if the summary at the end of the simulation lists particles that encountered geometry errors.
 If it does, you might want to fix the affected meshes by simplifying parts, re-exporting with different resolution, or repairing them in e.g. [MeshLab](http://meshlab.sourceforge.net/).

-If you want to export several parts of a Solidworks assembly you can do the following:
+If you want to export parts of a Solidworks assembly you can do the following:

 1. Select the part(s) to be exported and right-click.
 2. Select "Invert selection" and hide all other parts.
-3. Now you can save the remaining parts in a single STL file.
+3. Now you can save the remaining parts in either a single STL file or each part in a separate file.
 Make sure the option "Do not translate STL output data to positive space" is checked and to use the same coordinate system for every part, else they will not fit together.
 For resolution, the "Fine" preset is usually a good choice.
 4. You can check the positioning of the parts with e.g. [MeshLab](http://meshlab.sourceforge.net/), SolidView, Minimagics, Solidworks...

 ### Fields